Ananttyagi004/10days_10MLproject/readme.md

 Day 2 Wine Quality prediction using UCI dataset link:https://www.kaggle.com/code/kshitijadeshmukh98/ml-project-red-wine-quality/data This project uses logistic regression to predict wether the quality of wine is good or not.
+Day 3 A drug recommendation system has been made that tries to give drugs with similar problem The project uses TfidfVectorizer and cosine similarity